-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-General anesthesia will be given—you will be asleep during the procedure
+General anesthesia will be used.
+You will be asleep.

-About 1-3 hours
+About 1 to 3 hours

-The usual length of stay is 1-3 days.
-Your doctor may choose to keep you longer if complications arise.
+The usual length of stay is 1 to 3 days.
+You may need to stay longer if you have problems.

 The staff may give you pain medicines.
-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to reduce your chance of infection, such as:
+There are also steps you can take to lower your risk of infection, such as:

 If you think you have an emergency, call for medical help right away.